Protocyon: Taxonomy

 Protocyon was named by Giebel in 1855 and assigned to Canidae by Carroll in 1988.
+One taxonomic authority proposes that the species Theriodictis tarijensis falls under the genus Protocyon.

 A member of the Cerdocyonina lineage, its closest living relative might be the bush dog.

+Palaeobiology

+The diet of P. troglodytes included Notiomastodon platensis, Megatherium americanum, Toxodon platensis, Hippidion principale, and Equus neogeus.
+In contrast to its contemporary carnivores S. populator and Arctotherium wingei, dental stable isotope evidence shows P. troglodytes in the Brazilian Intertropical Region (BIR) had a preference for open savanna environments.

 Fossil distribution

 Fossils of Protocyon have been found in the Ñuapua and Tarija Formations of Bolivia, the Vorohue Formation of Buenos Aires, Argentina, Santa Elena Peninsula of Ecuador, Sopas Formation of Uruguay, Mene de Inciarte Tar Seep of Venezuela and various sites in Brazil, among others the Jandaíra Formation.

-Canid fossil material from the Hoyo Negro pit in the Sac Actun cave system (Mexico), initially identified as remains of a coyote, was reinterpreted as remains of Protocyon troglodytes by Schubert, Chatters, Arroyo-Cabrales & Samuels (2019), indicating that this taxon was also present in the southern part of North America.
+Canid fossil material from the Hoyo Negro pit in the Sac Actun cave system (Mexico), initially identified as remains of a coyote, was reinterpreted as remains of P. troglodytes by Schubert, Chatters, Arroyo-Cabrales & Samuels (2019), indicating that this taxon was also present in the southern part of North America.